michaelbolt/ElectronicBusinessCard/README.md

 2. Draw up to 16 sprites at (x,y) coordinates with `display_drawSprite(uint16_t x, uint16_t y, const uint8_t *const sprite)`.
 3. After drawing all sprites, call `display_drawFrame()`; this updates all changed regions of the SSD1306 display with minimal I2C communication.

+### Board Design files
+Open in Eagle, edit the silkscreen to show your name, and go forth!
+Impress job interviewers, your friends, and anybody sitting next to you while waiting for a table at a restaurant!